 Next I got it to a nice orange heat.
 I flipped it a few times to make sure the peice was heated evenly.
 This was about the time the wires burned off.
 So I made sure to handle the stack carefully when I moved it.
 I pulled it out a couple times to make sure I got enough Borax on it and then got it to a yellow heat.
 This was some guess work, but I think I got to the right temp, or close enought.
 So once I got to yellow I pulled it out and just tacked it together with some easy hits with the hammer.
 It let out a good deal of sparks so I think the temp was right.
 Just a note - make sure to wear protection from the sparks!
 They go everywhere!

+After a few more heats to a nice yellow and some stronger hits with the 3# sledge the stack looked and felt like it was welded together.
+This pic you can still see the layers, but once it cools I'll grind the edge and have a look inside more.
+At this point I'm feeling pretty happy with it.
 Here is a look at the layers.
 You can still see the layers of metal, but I don't see any gaps from this edge anyhow.
 So, I'm pretty happy how it turned out.
 The next question is what do I do with it?
 I may keep working it and folding it and see if I can make a blade from it.
 It will be alot of work without a power hammer, but I'll learn a lot more and it will be more satisfying too.

 No comments: